yongjiam/lecture_data_visulization/README.md

-# ChatGPT-assisted data processing and visualization (2 case-based demonstrations)
+# ChatGPT-assisted data processing and visualization (case analyses)
 ## Background
 - **Data processing and visualization** are becoming increasely important and offer great job opportunities
 - **ChatGPT** can improve work productivity and are revolutionizing almost every industry